siddhant-vij/User-Authentication-System/README.md

 ## Future Improvements

-- **Session Management**: A timeout mechanism that logs out the user after a certain period of inactivity.
 - **Audit Log**: Maintain a log of all authentication activities for monitoring and security purposes.
 - **Multi-Factor Authentication**: Introduce an option for users to enable additional security layers for logging in.
 - **Backup and Recovery**: Design a backup mechanism to safeguard user data and ensure recovery options in case of system failures.